 We also encourage consumers who can represent a range of specific population groups, from diverse backgrounds, including Aboriginal and Torres straits islander, people from culturally diverse backgrounds, LGBTIQ, elderly and young people.

-These applications will be reviewed by the Commissioning team and the WentWest Consumer Council.
+These applications will be reviewed by the Commissioning team and the WentWest Consumer Council when the Scholarship opportunity is reopened.